-Over the years, there have been various theories about why someone’s LGBT identity can be linked to greater environmental values when compared to the general population.
-In fact, and according to a 2010 Harris Poll, personal commitment to environmentalism was found to be more pronounced in the USA’s LGBTQ community.
-So what is it that makes the LGBT crowd so environmentally friendly?
+Over the years, there have been various theories about why someone’s LGBTQ+ identity can be linked to greater environmental values when compared to the general population.
+In fact, and according to a 2010 Harris Poll, personal commitment to environmentalism was found to be more pronounced in the USA’s LGBTQ+ community.
+So what is it that makes the LGBTQ+ crowd so environmentally friendly?
 And is the hospitality industry picking up on this trend?

 Park Hyatt Maldives Hadahaa, a barefoot-luxury resort in the Maldives, has received the globally renowned Earth Check accreditation for planning and design standards.
 This tucked-away gem of a resort has built an impressive list of green awards and accolades over the years, making it a unique location for a truly eco-conscious honeymoon, dive or relaxation trip.

 A private island resort, this unique location features only 50 luxurious villas perched above the Indian Ocean, some offering spectacular 180-degree panoramic ocean views and individual access to the coral-filled water below, with its very unique marine life.
 The luxurious Vidhun Spa features several couples’ treatment villas; while the resident marine biologist at the 5-Star Dive Centre offers diving and education programs and courses for all ages and experience levels!